Veteran's Disability Attorney in Illinois

 - Original claim: the first compensation claim you file

 - Reopened claim: an already filed claim that is being reopened based on new evidence

 - New claim: a claim for a benefit that was not yet filed

 - Secondary claim: a claim for a disability that was worsened by an in-service condition

 Various initiatives established by the VA give veterans more control over the disability claims process.
 Disability Benefits Questionnaires (DBQs) is one such example, as veterans can have their private health care provider complete the evaluation form, rather than a VA facility.

 Additionally, the Fully Developed Claims (FDC) program is equally beneficial for veterans.
 The FDC simplifies the claims process and allows veterans to obtain a faster decision about their compensation.
 Veterans can file an FDC if their disability occurred or was worsened by military service or if their condition was caused or made worse by an existing service-related condition.

-It is important to have an advocate on your side as you file your claim, because the last thing you want is for your claim to be denied unnecessarily.
+It is important to have an advocate on your side as you file your claim because the last thing you want is for your claim to be denied unnecessarily.
 This is why we're here.
-We can answer your questions and act as the mediator between you and the VA.
+Our Illinois veterans disability attorney can answer your questions and act as the mediator between you and the VA.
 When it comes to receiving your disability benefits, nothing is more important than a successful outcome.